springfeld7/SpaceShooter/README.md

 ---
 ## Passing Grade Achievements:
 1 - Refactor all user-facing Strings into resources

 2 - Improve the Star entity class

+3 - Add sound effects to all important interactions

 ---
 ## Pass With Distinction Achievements: